We’ve all had a friend or a racing buddy that has issues losing weight.

 Not only will you see an improvement in your cycling, but you’ll also see an overall improvement in your health.

-This means that you will be reducing the risk of chronic diseases such as cancer, which will in turn increase your lifespan.
+This means that you will be reducing the risk of chronic diseases such as cancer, which will, in turn, increase your lifespan.

 Even if you haven’t gone out on a long ride in a while, by incorporating small journeys into your routine or chores, you can help boost your overall health.

 If you’re just starting out cycling, why don’t you check our comprehensive guide to choosing your first bike?
+Equally, if you’re looking to get your first road bike, why don’t you check out our curated review of the best road bikes offer on the internet?

 Losing weight through cycling